Vika1990Z/Vika1990Z.github.io/ventus/content/products/compute/virtual-machines.md

   ![](../../../assets/images/vms/17.png?classes=border,shadow)

 ## Download RDP File

+{{% notice note %}}
->**NOTE:** This option is available only for Windows VMs and is used to download RDP file for the remote connection to the Windows VMs.
+This option is available only for Windows VMs and is used to download RDP file for the remote connection to the Windows VMs.
+{{% /notice %}}

 To download RDP for the remote connection to the Windows Virtual Machine do the following:
 - identify Windows Virtual Machine for what  you want to download RDP file on the *Virtual Machines page*;